aburgasser/splat/README.md

 splat.plotSpectrum(sp,mdl,colors=['k','r'])
 ```

-This can be placed in a for loop or MCMC chain to do best-fit parameter determination.
+This can be placed in a for loop or MCMC chain for best-fit parameter determination.

-All of these routines have many options worth exploring, and if there are capabilities
+All of these routines have many options worth exploring, and we are continually adding
+additional functionality.
+If there are capabilities
-you need, please suggest them or contribute code.
+you need, please suggest them, or even better contribute your own code!

 ## Authors